jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Science**: Predictable phenomena on Earth, including seasons and eclipses, are caused by the relative positions of the sun, Earth and the moon (ACSSU115)
+* **Science 7**: Predictable phenomena on Earth, including seasons and eclipses, are caused by the relative positions of the sun, Earth and the moon (ACSSU115)
   * *explaining why different regions of the Earth experience different seasonal conditions*
-* **Science**: Construct and use a range of representations, including graphs, keys and models to represent and analyse patterns or relationships in data using digital technologies as appropriate (ACSIS129)
+* **Science 7**: Construct and use a range of representations, including graphs, keys and models to represent and analyse patterns or relationships in data using digital technologies as appropriate (ACSIS129)
   * *understanding different types of graphical and physical representation and considering their advantages and disadvantages*
-* **HASS**: Apply a methodology to locate and collect relevant information and data from a range of primary sources and secondary sources
+* **HASS 7**: Apply a methodology to locate and collect relevant information and data from a range of primary sources and secondary sources
  (ACHASSI153)
   * *collecting useful information from secondary sources to answer inquiry questions (for example, articles, graphs, charts and statistics to show religious diversity in Australia; information from the Australian Bureau of Statistics to understand patterns of employment in Australia; thematic maps, weather maps, climate graphs, compound column graphs and population pyramids, reports, census data and the media to support a study of liveability of a city)*
-* **HASS**: The theory that people moved out of Africa around 60 000 BC (BCE) and migrated to other parts of the world, including Australia
+* **HASS 7**: The theory that people moved out of Africa around 60 000 BC (BCE) and migrated to other parts of the world, including Australia
  (ACHASSK164)
   * *Composing texts through speaking, writing and creating

 Compose spoken, written, visual and multimodal learning area texts*
-* **HASS**: Key features of ancient societies (farming, trade, social classes, religion, rule of law) (ACHASSK166)
+* **HASS 7**: Key features of ancient societies (farming, trade, social classes, religion, rule of law) (ACHASSK166)
   * *identifying the major civilisations of the ancient world (namely Egypt, Mesopotamia, Persia, Greece, Rome, India, China and the Maya); where and when they existed, and the evidence for contact between them*
   * *Comprehending texts through listening, reading and viewing